nikoferro/retropie-spotify/README.md

 ## Install

-1 - `ssh` into your Retropie and `git clone https://github.com/nikoferro/retropie-spotify.git`.
-Instructions on how to connect through ssh explained here https://github.com/RetroPie/RetroPie-Setup/wiki/SSH)
+- `ssh` into your Retropie and `git clone https://github.com/nikoferro/retropie-spotify.git`.
+Instructions on how to connect through ssh explained here https://github.com/RetroPie/RetroPie-Setup/wiki/SSH).
-2 - Put your `spotify_appkey.key` into the `key` folder (located inside of what you just downloaded) 3 - Inside the downloaded folder `sh install.sh`
+- Put your `spotify_appkey.key` into the `key` folder (located inside of what you just downloaded).
+- Inside the downloaded folder `sh install.sh`.

 After the installation is finished, just reboot your Retropie and everything should be ready.